matthewwall/weert/API.md

 ## Get platforms

 Query the database for information about platforms.
-Return either an array of URIs to the platforms, or the platform data itself.
+Return either an array of URIs to the platforms, or the platform data itself, depending on the `as` parameter.

 ```
 GET /api/v1/platforms